everestso/everestso/README.md

 # Importance Of Knowing This Data Exists

 ## During a forensic investigation, being able to find private records documenting personal notes about employee behaviors and plans and actions taken can be critical to building an understanding of corporation!!!
-### Activities like: Unsuual Files, BitTorrent Activity, sharing of wifi... etc!
 ### Actions might have included email monitoring.

 ## Knowing notes existed about a particular case would greatly facilitate searching through a large collection of personal digital documents, but once found would point to many other documents!!
 (A Treasure Trove!)